Baking since 2018. See Figment’s Tezos Baking Stats below.

 This guide aims to explain some of the assumptions and caveats relating to the above set of projections modeling the...

 Happy 2019!
-Looks like this year could be a very interesting year for Tezos as exchanges and custodians like Coinbase...
+Looks like this year could be an interesting year for Tezos as exchanges and custodians like Coinbase become...